Old Hattiesburg High School: History

 Following closure of the building as a public school in 1959, it served as offices for the Hattiesburg Public School District and later, as an antiques mall, until 2001.
 The Historic Hattiesburg Downtown Association acquired the property in 2002, with the expectation of restoring the building.
 In 2003, the Mississippi Heritage Trust listed the Old Hattiesburg High School as one of the ten most endangered landmarks in Mississippi.

 In 2005, the structure was heavily damaged during Hurricane Katrina.
 More severe damage occurred in 2007, when arsonists set a fire on the first floor of the 1921 addition.
 The fire spread to the fourth floor, and the roof collapsed.
 In 2008, two teens pleaded guilty to arson and were sentenced to prison.
 Both were released from prison in 2016.

 In spite of the 2007 fire, long-term restoration plans continued, including stabilization of the front facade and fencing of the property against further vandalism.
-By early 2010, reconstruction of the front facade was completed, but restoration efforts ceased because of harsh economic times brought on by the Great Recession.
+By early 2010, reconstruction of the front facade was completed, but restoration efforts ceased due to the Great Recession.